-Tuesday, 29th (17:00) – Where there is art, there is romance.
+Wednesday, 1st (17:00) – Where there is art, there is romance.
 And the Museo del Romanticismo is where you will find the heart of 18th century Romanticism.
-The museum itself it’s a gorgeous palace decorated in the most luscious art and decor in Spain.
+The museum itself is a gorgeous palace decorated in the most luscious art and decor in Spain.
 For event details click here.

 Wednesday, 8th (17:00) – Lope de Vega was and still is one of the most respected and acclaimed playwrites of Spanish literary history.
 At the House Museum of Lope de Vega you will not only get to tour the very house he lived in.
 But you can explore the history of his life and works.
 For event details click here.

 Friday, 17th (17:00) – Somewhere under the city streets lies the mysterious “line zero” at the Chamberí Station of Madrid’s metro.
 Take a trip to the past and experience a typical metro station from the 1920’s and explore the historical museum within!
 For event details click here.